Week 1 Lab: Introduction to R and Tableau

 Running scripts and saving output

-, runs, open a new script and type the following three commands (lines) into the new script (or directly into the R console):
+2. Type the following commands (lines) into the new script or directly into the Console:

 sink(file = "lab_01_example.log")